facjure/pendown/README.md

 ## Scripts

-Scripts are available under `/scripts`.
+Clojure & Python scripts are available under `/scripts`.

-A default script is written in Clojure.
-Scripts in Python and Javascript will be implemented soon.
 Writing scripts in other languagse is trivial, given that YAML and Markdown are widely used and backed by robust parsers, in a language of your choice.

 ## Status